poolifier/poolifier/README.md

 ### Fixed vs Dynamic pools

-To choose your pool consider that with a FixedThreadPool/FixedClusterPool or a DynamicThreadPool/DynamicClusterPool (in this case is important the min parameter passed to the constructor) your application memory footprint will increase.
+To choose your pool consider first that with a _FixedThreadPool_/_FixedClusterPool_ or a _DynamicThreadPool_/_DynamicClusterPool_ your application memory footprint will increase.
-Increasing the memory footprint, your application will be ready to accept more tasks, but during idle time your application will consume more memory.
+By doing so, your application will be ready to execute in parallel more tasks, but during idle time your application will consume more memory.
-One good choice from poolifier team point of view is to profile your application using fixed or dynamic worker pool, and to see your application metrics when you increase/decrease the num of workers.
+One good choice from poolifier team point of view is to profile your application using a static or dynamic worker pool, and analyze your application metrics when you increase/decrease the number of workers.
-For example you could keep the memory footprint low choosing a DynamicThreadPool/DynamicClusterPool with 5 workers, and allow to create new workers until 50/100 when needed, this is the advantage to use the DynamicThreadPool/DynamicClusterPool.
+For example you could keep the memory footprint low by choosing a _DynamicThreadPool_/_DynamicClusterPool_ with a minimum of 5 workers, and allowing it to create new workers until a maximum of 50 workers if needed.
+This is the advantage of using a _DynamicThreadPool_/_DynamicClusterPool_.
 But in general, **always profile your application**.

 ## Contribute